mohit-nagaraj/leetcode-notifier/README.md

 Automatically fetch the daily LeetCode problem and get it delivered to your phone via SMS.
 Perfect for coding enthusiasts and study groups!

+## ⚠️ UPDATE: Textbelt has been banned in few countries
+TextBelt Response: {"success":false,"error":"Sorry, free SMS are disabled for this country due to abuse."}

 ## Features
 - Fetches the daily LeetCode problem.
 - Sends the problem title and link via SMS using TextBelt.